10 FRENCH WORDS USED IN EVERYDAY LIFE THAT COME FROM BRANDS

 You say goodbye to the one you'll call your ex from now on, in her diary, on your name she'll pass a Tipp-Ex.

 It's a liquid writing corrector.
-When you're taking an exam, for example, and you've made a mistake with your Bic and you want to erase, you can use Tipp-Ex, you put some white and you write over it.
+When you're taking an exam, for example, and you've made a mistake with your Bic and you want to erase, you can use Tipp-Ex, you put some white and you rewrite over it.

 Again, the word Tipp-Ex is almost always used instead of liquid eraser or liquid corrector, when Tipp-Ex is actually a brand.
 But if you don't know that, it can be hard to understand in a conversation.